amassrywork-collab/cnn-from-scratch-mnist-01/README.md

 ## Dataset

 - Dataset: **MNIST**
-- Only digits **0 and 1** are used
+- Only digits **0 and 1** are used.
-- Images are normalized to the range [0, 1]
+- Images are normalized to the range [0, 1].
-- The dataset is downloaded automatically when running the training script
+- The dataset is downloaded automatically when running the training script.

 > MNIST is used for data loading only.
 > All neural network layers, forward passes, and backward passes are implemented manually.